 Expect a Decent Dining Experience

 My experience is that the service and food on Amtrak dining cars have both improved dramatically in recent years.
-However, if you go in the diner expecting a 5-star dining experience, you'll probably be disappointed and will spoil for yourself what could otherwise be a uniquely enjoyable experience—dining while rolling past scenery and other views you'd almost never otherwise see.
+However, if you go to the diner expecting a five-star dining experience, you'll probably be disappointed and will spoil for yourself what could otherwise be a uniquely enjoyable experience—dining while rolling past scenery and other views you'd almost never otherwise see.
 Plus, of course, meeting new people you wouldn't otherwise meet.

 If you figure that the food is almost on a par with, say, Cheddar's or Hard Rock Cafe, then you'll probably be pleased with what you get.
 Amtrak has been making an effort to feature more regional cuisine, and their desserts are usually spectacular.
 The portions are usually substantial, so be forewarned.